rformassspectrometry/PSMatch/README.md

 # Handling peptide-spectrum matches

-A simple package to load, hangle and manage PSMs (peptide-spectrum matches).
+A simple package to load, manage and process PSMs (peptide-spectrum matches).
 Code in this package is partly composed of functions ported from [`MSnbase`](http://lgatto.github.io/MSnbase/) with the goal to (1) make them more general and (2) integrate with the